definitelynotstarlord/SlowHeim/README.md

 - You don't get a map.
 Or a compass.
 Or portals.
 What you do get is a cartography table that will slowly explore a 7,500m radius over 40 in-game days (an entire in-game year).
 You can craft parchment and record the discoveries from the table to it and whilt it is in your inventory, press "M" to view it.
 Since you cannot add pins directly to the map, you can instead craft a Pin and attach this to a sign.
 - You can upgrade your weapons and armor with enchanting scrolls you find or purchase from Traveling Haldor.
 - Speaking of Haldor, he now travels and he will buy more things from you.
 There is a roughly 30% chance every three days that he may show up and hang around for 20 minutes.Hint: fishing and hunting could be lucrative.
 He will also sell you ingots and wood/stone from the previous biome once you have defeated the boss.
 At a premium, of course.
 - You will see a bit more 1-3 star creatures and with CLLC, they may be imbued with properties such as frost damage, extra armor, or regenerating health.
 Best to avoid 3 star regenerating trolls for a while!
-Bosses now spawn with 2-4 stars with an equal chance of 2, 3, and 4 stars.
-Bosses will be imbued with special properties as well.
+Bosses now spawn with 3-5 stars with an equal chance of 2, 3, and 4 stars.
+Bosses will be imbued with special properties and do extra damage per star.
 - You will notice almost no QoL changes.
 For me, the QoL mods just remove some of the only "true" survival challenges in the game such as inventory management and adventure preparedness.

 ## Troubleshooting and Tips